datascientistpur/cowin_api_slot_lookup/README.md

 # cowin_api_slot_lookup
-Lookup vaccination slots with mailer notification at frequent intervals
+Lookup vaccination slots with mailer notification at frequent intervals\n

 Run the cowin_api_invoke.py code post modifying the following arguments:
  1.District ID-If it is unknown then lookup the id master for the apt district and paste its id